 Apart from getting some good sleep and a nutritious breakfast there are a couple more tips we would like to share with you (learn more – what to expect on results day).

 Ensure all of your electronics are charged up properly for the day and take extra care regarding your phone!
 You will no doubt be calling every single person in your address book to tell them how you did, so make sure it has enough juice!

-If students find the grades they receive on results day are better than expected are in a really good position to analyse what AS levels to continue on to A2 level (view our advice on what A-Levels should I study).
+If students find the grades they receive on results day are better than expected they are in a really good position to analyse what AS levels to continue on to A2 level (view our advice on what A-Levels should I study).
 Some students may only be taking 3 A Levels and their AS-Level results will just show that the hard work they are putting in is paying off.
-Other individuals may be taking 4 AS levels and use results day to decide which grade to drop.
-If you receive good grades across the board, you can then choose the worse graded subject of your 4 courses to drop, or even find you are in a good position to drop the one you like the least.
+Other individuals may be taking 4 AS levels and use results day to decide which subject to drop.
+If you receive good grades across the board, you could either choose to drop the subject with the lowest grade, or drop the subject that you like the least.
 As you have received better grades than expected the decision is entirely yours.

 For some students, the results may be lower than what they were expecting on results day.
 Firstly, students shouldn’t panic when they read different marks in that envelope.
 It may seem as if it is the end of the world – but it really isn’t.
 There are many options for individuals who received lower grades than expected, from remarks, re-sits, dropping a subject or taking the subject again completely.
 When it comes to your A-Levels and you’re applying for university, in this instance, you would need to look into the possibility of Clearing (learn more – what is Clearing).